yandex-cloud/docs/en/billing/qa/trial-commercial.md

 #### Is there a trial period for Yandex.Cloud?  {#trial}

-Yes, you can.
+Yes.
 For more information, see the document [Trial period](../../free-trial/).

 #### Who can use the trial period? {#who-can-use-trial}